rogelj/jupyter_spellchecker/readme.md

    When you start your Jupyter notebook you will see a new tab: The [configuration interface](https://github.com/Jupyter-contrib/jupyter_nbextensions_configurator).
 In the main menu of Jupyter notebook a new tab named *Nbextension* will appear.

 2. You need to get hold of suitable dictionaries in UTF-8 encoding.
-I am including some en British English and Spanish in this repo.
+I am including some en British English and Spanish (Spain and Mexico) in this repo.

    Download the files and place them in the following directory